chanshiyucx/blog/journal/004-interview-simulation.md

 First, my full-stack experience.
 While I specialize in frontend, I understand the backend too, this helps me build better user interfaces and work smoothly with backend teams.

 Second, my experience with modernization projects.
-I've led platform redesigns using modern technologies like React and TypeScript - exactly what this role involves.
+I've led platform redesigns using modern technologies like Vue and TypeScript - exactly what this role involves.

 Third, my adaptability.
 I contribute to open source, and I'm always ready to learn new technologies when they benefit the project.